25 September 2018

 Is Teeth Whitening Safe?

 Most teeth whitening treatments are generally safe and produce guaranteed results.
-Sometimes, the bleaching agent present in the whitening product may irritate your gums, and most of the dentists use special protection devices to secure your gums from the bleaching agent.
+Sometimes, the bleaching agent present in the whitening product may irritate your gums, and most dentists use special protection devices to secure your gums from the bleaching agent.

 Compared to teeth whitening at home, the treatment performed by a dental specialist reduces the risks associated with teeth whitening.

-The chemicals used for teeth whitening do not cause any harsh effects on human body.
+The chemicals used for teeth whitening do not cause any harsh effects on the human body.
 Studies also confirm that it does not cause any long-term health implications.

 However, new mothers and pregnant women are advised to avoid teeth whitening as the whitening chemical can enter the breast milk and the placenta.